Shoresh613/astro-script/README.md

 - **Setup**: The Roboto Mono font files are included with the application (see licence information).
 Users do not need to install or manage these fonts separately.

 ## To do
 I'm working on getting Buildozer package it as an Android package for installing as an app.
-That's the big thing.
-Then there are smaller things.
+That's a big thing.
+Then there are other things.

 ## Contributing